sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-execute-workflow-json.rst

                                       program_parameters = programParameters)

-Create the Pyspark Job in Databricks
+Create the PySpark Job in Databricks
 ++++++++++++++++

-Create the Pyspark Job by attaching the notebook template with input parameters like workflow-json-path etc.
+Create the PySpark Job by attaching the notebook template with input parameters like workflow-json-path etc.

 Submit the Pyspark Job to Databricks Cluster
 ++++++++++++++++

-Submit the Pyspark Job to Databricks Cluster by passing the required workflow json path.
+Submit the Pyspark Job to Databricks cluster by passing the required workflow json path.

-.. note::  Make sure to verify if workflow json path in dbfs is accessible and above Notebook is attached to Databricks Cluster with required Fire INsights library
+.. note::  Make sure to verify that the workflow json path in DBFS is accessible and above Notebook is attached to Databricks Cluster with required Fire Insights library.